Rebecca Rolls

 Rebecca Jane Rolls (born 22 August 1975) is a New Zealand former cricketer and association footballer who represented New Zealand in both sports.
 In cricket, she played as a wicket-keeper and right-handed batter, and appeared in 1 Test match, 104 One Day Internationals and 2 Twenty20 Internationals for New Zealand between 1997 and 2007.
 She played domestic cricket for Central Districts and Auckland.
 In football, she made 21 appearances for New Zealand.

 Cricket

 Rolls had a long One Day International career, representing New Zealand in 104 matches, as well as 1 Test match.
 She was only the second New Zealand woman to reach the 100 ODI milestone, after Debbie Hockley.
-She was a wicketkeeper batsman.
+She was a wicketkeeper batter.
 She played in the victorious Women's Cricket World Cup at Lincoln in 2000 and she also played for the Auckland Hearts in the State League.
 She was born in Napier.